 - In addition, the Egyptian judicial branch consists of different types of courts with specialized jurisdictions, including the Supreme Constitutional Court (El Mahkmah El Dostouriah El Aolyah), Family Courts (Mahkmat El Ausrah), Economic Courts (El Mahkmat El Eqtsadyah), Environmental Courts (El Mahkamt El Beaeyah), and Council of State (Administrative Judicial Court – Mahkmah Al Qda’a El Edari).

 - The Supreme Constitutional Court has the authority to determine the constitutionality of the laws passed by the People’s Assembly (the parliament), identify the jurisdiction of courts, and interpret laws and presidential decrees.

-- The Council of State is specialized in nullifying and repealing administrative decrees violating the law, and in commercial disputes arising from contracts between individuals and the government.
+- The Council of the State is specialized in nullifying and repealing administrative decrees violating the law, and in commercial disputes arising from contracts between individuals and the government.

 - Arbitration is governed by law no. 27/1994, and there are many international arbitration centers in Cairo.

 - Most nationalities, including the USA, Canada, and the UK do not need a prearranged visa to enter Egypt for tourism and can purchase temporary visas upon landing at the various Egyptian airports.